 Instead of focusing on the mechanics of how cheeses are made, this category focuses more on the texture.
 Although these cheeses have a short aging period, they usually have moist and flexibility, with a creamy consistency.
 These types of cheeses include Chaumes, Havarti, Jarlsberg and Muenster.

 This type of cheese is famous for its aroma.
 Wash rinds take relatively small portion of the market.
 During maturation the cheeses are rinsed down each second day with some washed every day with beer, liquor, seawater or wine.
 Process of maturation may take up to 2 months.
 This type includes the famous Limburger cheese, Taleggio, Epoisses and Alsatian Munster.

 This is characterised as cheeses that have blue veins.
 This type of cheese is internally inoculated with mold such as Penicillium requeforti.
 When it is exposed to air, blue mould will grow.
 This type of cheese usually have strong salty, nutty flavour.
 These types of cheese include Roquefort, Gorgonzola, Danish blue and Stilton.

 So, there you have it – the 8 types of cheese.
-For more information about cheese, yogurt or dairy processing equipment, please feel free to go through our website.
+For more information about cheese, yogurt or dairy equipment, please feel free to go through our website.